gikmx/tools-logger/README.md

 ###### Behaviour
 - When the environment is *non-production* it will output prettier logs.

 - All calls to `error` will use [@gik/tools-thrower](http://githib.com/gikmx/tools-thrower) halting the execution when the environment is *non-production* (ie: development) however, when in production, it will fallback to Pino's default logger.

 - When the environment is set as *production* it will load [extreme-mode](http://getpino.io/#/docs/extreme) adding an even faster approach to logging. (make sure to read the documentation about the caveats)
-- In all environments captures all calls to [debug](https://github.com/visionmedia/debug) to improve their performance and avoid having to pass the `DEBUG` environment variable.

-###### Notes
-- In order to wrap around `DEBUG` calls, you must load this before any other modules.
-- Using `trace` level will enable all `debug` messages sent by the modules.

 ###### Parameters
 <table>